 Three of the apartments will be reserved for families experiencing homelessness referred from the County’s Coordinated Entry system, and the Pacific County Health and Human Service Department will provide supportive services for these families.

-The project has funding secured from a direct allocation in the Washington State Capital Budget and the in the federal budget courtesy of Senator Cantwell.
-Additional funds are being sought from the State Housing Trust Fund and Community Development Block Grant.
-The project is expected to be fully funded in January 2023, and start renovation in the fall of 2023.
+The project has funding secured from direct allocations in the Washington State Capital Budget and the federal budget courtesy of Senator Cantwell.
+Additional funds have been secured from the State Housing Trust Fund, Community Development Block Grant, and loans from the Washington Community Reinvestment Association and the Rural Community Assistance Corporation.
+The project is in design and permitting with construction planned for the summer of 2024.

 The Christian Aid Center in Walla Walla, the project sponsor, has been providing emergency services for homeless individuals and community meals for over 70 years.
 These programs are critical to the social safety net as the only large shelter for men in southeast Washington and northeast Oregon and the only free meals available 365 days a year in Walla Walla.
 Unfortunately, these programs have been housed in aging repurposed structures that do not offer the dignity or safety that CAC’s guests deserve.